ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/basic-functions.md

 ## Applying manifest

-To apply an application manifest file use the `alm apply` subcommand.
+In order to deploy a specific configuration of applications to the edge computer, we are going to use so-called application manifest files.
+To apply such an application manifest file use the `alm apply` subcommand.

-See this example manifest file that deploys a nginx web server.
+As a first example, the following section explains how create and apply your first manifest file.
+In this case we will deploy a nginx web server to the edge device.

 ```yaml
 ---